When using elements of structural glass as a walk on floor elements safety and anti-slip properties of the floor materials should be a consideration.

 All flooring should look to achieve a PTV of more than 36 in both wet and dry conditions.
 Anything lower than this would be considered a high slip risk.

-A PTV of 0-24 has a high slip resistance, 25-35 is a moderate slip resistance, 36+ is a low slip resistance and 75+ is an extremely low slip resistance.
+A PTV of 0-24 has an extremely low slip resistance, 25-35 is low slip resistance, 36+ is moderate slip resistance and 75+ is high slip resistance.

 A full sandblasted finish to a structural glass floor will generally achieve a PTV of 57 in wet conditions for an acceptable anti slip finish to the walk on glass.
 Other sandblasted patterns will need to be tested on site for an accurate PTV.